We are committed to improving our environmental performance.

 Use local products, they give you a flavour of the area and help support local communities.
 We are fortunate to have some fantastic producers of food, drink and arts and crafts.
 Ask us about local markets or local and regional produce.

 Try to avoid overly packaged goods and say no to that extra carrier bag.
-You can also support us in our efforts to recycle – please ask staff for more details.
+You can also support us in our efforts to recycle – please ask us for more details.

 The UK has rising costs for water treatment and flood defence so please use water wisely.
 Turn off the tap when brushing your teeth and adhere to towel policies or other water saving initiatives.
 Here are more water saving tips.